 A barrier is a point in the code that all threads must reach before continuing.
-In this case, a barrier is needed in order to prevent premature execution of the later code which would result in possibly wrong output if we start counting primes before some threads are done.
+In this case, a barrier is needed in order to prevent premature execution of the later code, but in most cases they are used to coordinate threads in the midst of a program.
+Barriers are very common in shared-memory programming.